 Prime Minister of Barbados Tom Adams was born Jon Michael Geoffrey Manningham Adams on September 24th, 1931.
-Tom Adams was the only son of Sir Grantley Herbert Adams and his wife Grace Adams.
+Tom Adams was the only son of Sir Grantley Herbert Adams and his wife, Grace Adams.

 After returning to Barbados, Adams was elected into the newly independent in 1966.
 Just 5 years later, Adams became the official Leader of the Opposition.

 A Barbadian politician and elected the second Prime Minister of Barbados, Tom Adams differed significantly from his predecessor Errol Barrow.
-After 15 years of administration by the Barbados Democratic Party (BDP), the Bajan populace was looking for change.
+After 15 years of administration by the Barbados Democratic Party (BDP), the Bajan populace was looking for a change.

 Under the Barbados Labour Party, Adams won two consecutive elections.
 He was expected to win a third election before his sudden death in 1985.
 Adams’ term lasted from September 8th, 1976 until March 11th, 1985.